outfox/fennecs/README.md

 Using Doraku's synthetic [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark/pull/36), fennecs scores among the faster ECS in the benchmark suite.
 *(link goes to PR #36 to reproduce)*

+> [!CAUTION] these are scores from a synthetic benchmark, using a beta build of **fenn**ecs.
+Real-world performance can vary wildly.

 Another optimization pass is [on the Roadmap](https://fennecs.tech/misc/Roadmap.html).